Christian Matthew: Arizona Cardinals

 Matthew was selected by the Arizona Cardinals in the seventh round (244th overall) of the 2022 NFL draft.
 He was released on October 2, 2023.

 Chicago Bears

 On October 3, 2023, Matthew was signed to the practice squad of the Chicago Bears.
 He was not signed to a reserve/future contract after the season and thus became a free agent.

 Baltimore Ravens

 On January 16, 2024, Matthew was signed to the practice squad of the Baltimore Ravens.
 He signed a reserve/future contract on January 29.
 He was placed on injured reserve on August 27.

 On March 7, 2025, it was announced that the Ravens declined to tender Matthew, effectively making him a free agent.

 Dallas Cowboys

 On July 29, 2025, Matthew signed with the Dallas Cowboys.
 He was waived/injured on August 25.

+Orlando Storm

+On January 14, 2026, Matthew was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on March 19.